 The surviving portico and colonnades of the former Salvation Army Congress Hall on Linscott Road in fact derive from the London Orphanage Asylum, built in 1823-25 to designs by William Inman.
 The portico fronted a central chapel, and the surviving colonnades screened courtyards and linked to projecting wings.
 The asylum vacated the site in the 1860s, which was acquired in the 1880s by the Salvation Army as a national headquarters.
 They demolished the chapel and infilled both courtyards, extending development onto the roofs of both colonnades.
 It was in this condition that the building was listed, at Grade II, in 1951.
-When the Salvation Army left in 1970, the building that the structure was stripped back to the Portico and Colonnade, and the rendered, pedimented end-pieces added.
+When the Salvation Army left in 1970, the building was bought by the London Borough of Hackney, and it was as a listed building that the structure was stripped back to the Portico and Colonnade, and the rendered, pedimented end-pieces added.